daveshap/OpenAI_Agent_Swarm/intercom/README.md

 Three main parts of this package:

 1. Agent registry - keeps links to all agent so they can be accessed later
 2. Agent - handles runs, processess function calling, sends messages to assistant.
-Uses InterComService to send messages to other agents
+Uses IntercomService to send messages to other agents
-3. InterComService - routes messages between agents, uses Agent registry to access agents
+3. IntercomService - routes messages between agents, uses Agent registry to access agents

 ## Agent registry